jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 ### 182A Information sharing about child sex offenders
 (1) A specified agency that enters into an information sharing agreement under section 182D with another specified agency is authorised to disclose to that agency any personal information about a child sex offender, but only if the disclosure is for, or relates to, a purpose listed in subsection (3).
 (2) Nothing in subsection (1) limits the operation of the Privacy Act 1993 or section 182 of this Act.
-(3) The purposes for which personal information about a child sex offender may be disclosed under an information sharing agreement between specified agencies are:—
+(3) The purposes for which personal information about a child sex offender may be disclosed under an information sharing agreement between specified agencies are:
   (a) to monitor compliance by the child sex offender with his or her release conditions (including conditions imposed under section 93 of the Sentencing Act 2002), detention conditions (if the offender is serving a sentence of imprisonment on home detention), conditions of a sentence of supervision, intensive supervision, community detention, or home detention (imposed under section 80A of the Sentencing Act 2002), post-detention conditions of a sentence of home detention, or conditions of an extended supervision order:
   (b) to manage the risk that the offender may commit further sexual offences against children:
   (c) to identify any increased risk that the offender may breach his or her conditions or will commit further sexual offences against children: